al-osaimi/BigDataAnalytics/BigDataReview.md

 ### 4. Pig vs Hive

-- **Apache Hive:** Hive provides a data warehouse infrastructure built on top of Hadoop, enabling data summarization, querying, and analysis of large datasets
+- **Apache Hive:** Hive provides a _data warehouse_ infrastructure built on _top of Hadoop_, enabling data summarization, querying, and analysis of large datasets

-  - SQL-like query engine
-  - Used for batch processing
-  - Language: HiveQL

-- **Apache Pig:** Pig is used for the analysis of a large amount of data focused on data flows
+- **Apache Pig:** Pig is focused on data flows used for the _analysis_ of a large amount of data
-  - ETL scripting tool
-  - Language: Pig Latin
-  - Procedural vs Hive's declarative model

 | Feature       | Hive                 | Pig                    |
 | ------------- | -------------------- | ---------------------- |